ggoedert/Lumen/README.md

 # Lumen

-**Lumen** is an experimental game engine built around the Composite design pattern for flexible scene management.
-It currently targets Windows NT10 family with DirectX support, with future plans for cross-platform portability.
+**Lumen** is an experimental game engine built around a component-based architecture for flexible scene management.
+It currently targets the Windows NT 10 family with DirectX support, with future plans for cross-platform portability.

 ## Disclaimer